Islington Additional HMO Licensing

 Frequently Asked Questions

-How much does an Islington HMO licence cost?
+How much does an Islington additional HMO licence cost?

 What is selective licensing in Islington?